numpy/numpy/doc/source/reference/c-api/array.rst

         PyObject* buf, PyArray_Descr* dtype, npy_intp count, npy_intp offset)

-    Construct a one-dimensional ndarray of a single type from an object, ``buf``, that exports the (single-segment) buffer protocol (or has an attribute __buffer\__ that returns an object that exports the buffer protocol).
-A writeable buffer will be tried first followed by a read- only buffer.
+    Construct a one-dimensional ndarray of a single type from an object, ``buf``, that exports the modern buffer protocol.
+    A writeable buffer will be tried
+    first followed by a read-only buffer.
 The :c:data:`NPY_ARRAY_WRITEABLE` flag of the returned array will reflect which one was successful.
 The data is assumed to start at ``offset`` bytes from the start of the memory location for the object.
-The type of the data in the buffer will be interpreted depending on the data- type descriptor, ``dtype.`` If ``count`` is negative then it will be determined from the size of the buffer and the requested itemsize, otherwise, ``count`` represents how many elements should be
+The type of the data in the buffer will be interpreted depending on the data-type descriptor, ``dtype.`` If ``count`` is negative then it will be determined from the size of the buffer and the requested itemsize, otherwise, ``count`` represents how many elements should be